cookgreen/BF1BotMod/README.md

 # BF1 Bot Mod
 Unofficial addon for Battlefield 1 which allow players to play match with Bots
+**Status**: Developing

 ## Environment
 MSVC C++